mihirneal/mihirneal/README.md

 - 📖 Learning about **Diffusion Models, 3D image segmentation & ML implementations for solving biological problems** 🧠

-- 🔭 Currently working on **improving current SOTA real-time dense monocular visual SLAM** 🗺
+- 🔭 Currently working on **fMRI to image reconstructions on NSD Dataset** 🗺

 - ✍️ I'm a **huge Space Fan** 🛰 and write about it for **Supercluster** 🚀